bitmakerlabs/python-dev-setup-guide-mac/README.md

 git config --global user.name "YOUR NAME"
 ```

 Now tell Git the email address that will be associated with your Git commits.
-This email address should be the same one that you registered on Github with.
+This email address should be the same one that you registered with Github.
 Subtitute it for `YOUR EMAIL ADDRESS` below.

 ```bash
 git config --global user.email "YOUR EMAIL ADDRESS"